Important facts about HIV

-More than 18% of our population is HIV positive meaning that “South Africa is home to the world’s largest epidemic”- Unicef
+More than 18% of our population is HIV-positive.“South Africa is home to the world’s largest epidemic”- Unicef

-We are probably all aware of the shocking statistics like this one surrounding the disease, but real knowledge and awareness are not good enough among our younger people and South African adults probably don’t know as much as they should.
+We are probably all aware of the shocking statistics like this one surrounding HIV, but real knowledge and awareness are not good enough among our younger people and South African adults probably don’t know as much as they should.

-It’s easy to become complacent about threats and indifferent to the information aimed at pervading our senses.
-So here are some facts about HIV that may not have hit your radar and will hopefully re-ignite your senses – making you more aware of the potential dangers of the disease.
+It’s easy to become complacent about, and indifferent to, the information that seeks to educate South Africans around HIV.
+Here are some facts about HIV that may not have hit your radar yet:

 - HIV damages a person’s body by destroying specific blood cells, called CD4+T cells, which are vital in helping the body fight diseases.1